viewflow/django-skinny-deploy/README.rst

 Why?
 ====

-Because I didn't find any drop-and-run solution without overburden with a lot of files for a simple project.
+Because I didn't find any drop-and-run solution not overburden with a lot of files for a simple project.

 Prerequisites
 =============